MaximeVivier/Articles/blog-posts/event-sourcing-serveless/event-sourcing-serveless.md

 - EventBridge ensures that an **event** is sent at least once, but it can still be **received more than once**.
 So projections need to be idempotent.
 - In dev, when a **projection** needs to be **updated** or a new one needs to be created, wiping the databases and creating new data is the easy way to go to test this new feature.
 But in production that is not an option.
 Projections are made from the succession of all events that happened, that's why the solution is to find a way to **replay** all events to recreate the projections.
 Projectors are idempotent and disorder-proof, so they can handle smoothly a replay of all events.

-## EventBridge Archive, the bogus good idea
+## :unamused: EventBridge Archive, the bogus good idea

 > :bulb: EventBridge offers the possibility to replay all events that went through its service.
 This feature is called **EventBridge Archive**.